Find out here about great candidate experience examples to make you change your current recruitment strategy.

 One of the most infamous recruitment experiences which really shook up candidate experiences was Heinekens 2013 recruitment campaign dubbed ‘The Candidate’.

-With over 1,700 applications, Heineken worked hard to shape a recruitment experience which would test candidates like never before.
+With over 1,700 applications, Heineken worked hard to shape a recruitment experience that would test candidates like never before.

-From a weird hand holding test, to a fake faint, then a fire alarm which led to a ‘jumper’ off the roof, candidates were put through their paces to see who would stand up to the mark, testing their confidence, resourcefulness, wit, attitude and responsiveness.
+From a weird handholding test to a fake faint, then a fire alarm which led to a ‘jumper’ off the roof, they put candidates through their paces to see who would stand up to the mark, testing their confidence, resourcefulness, wit, attitude and responsiveness.

-The favourite interviews were secretly videoed and the best three interviews were voted on by the Heineken marketing community.
+The favourite interviews were secretly filmed, the Heineken marketing community voted on the best three interviews.
 The winner- he was announced on a huge screen at the Juventus Stadium in Chelsea before a football match!

 It sounds crazy- and it is.
 But so crazy that the results of this recruitment campaign increased traffic to their HR site by 279%, whilst